omeka/omeka-s-enduser/docs/modules/mapping.md

 ![Map by attachments block open to Default Settings.
 There is no information in any field, and the preview map is zoomed in to level 2](../modules/modulesfiles/mappingBlockDefaultView1.png)

 **Basemap provider**: select from a dropdown of basemaps.
 Once selected, the preview map will update to show you the appearance of that map.
 The default is "OpenStreetMap.Mapnik".
+These providers are offered as-is; there is no guarantee of service or speed.

 **Minimum zoom level**: set the minimum zoom for the map.
 Fully zoomed out is 0.
+See the preview map below to visualize each level of zoom and test your settings and basemap.

 **Maximum zoom level**: set the maximum possible zoom level.
 The highest is 19.
-Some basemaps do not function at higher levels; you will want to check to be sure you set your maximum at a level where you basemap is visible.
+Some basemaps do not function at higher levels; be sure to set your maximum at a level where your basemap is visible.
+See the preview map below to visualize each level of zoom and test your settings and basemap.

 **Scroll wheel zoom**: set whether users can zoom with their mouse wheel when hovering over the map, either automatically upon page load or after clicking inside the map.
 You can disable mouse-wheel scrolling entirely.

-Between the fields and the preview map is a message which tells you the current zoom level, as you zoom using the plus and minus buttons on the preview map or the scroll on your comptuer.
-Use this to help you determine where you want to set your minimum and maximum zoom levels.
+The preview map allows you to visually set a default view for this map.
+The map dimensions on the public page may not match the dimensions shown in this preview, but saving a default view here will guarantee that the four corner points seen here will be displayed on the public page, with excess added to the outer edges if applicable.

+Note that the line above the preview map tells you the current zoom level.

 Within the preview map, there are five buttons:

- * Zoom in: The small white square with a black plus sign.
+ * **Zoom in**: The square with a black plus sign.
 Each click zooms in one step (between 0 and 19).
- * Zoom out: The small white square with black minus sign.
+ * **Zoom out**: The square with black minus sign.
 Each click zooms out one step (between 0 and 19).
- * Set the current view as default view: The small white square with a target or crosshair symbol.
-The map will default to a global view.
+ * **Set the current view as default view**: The square with a target or crosshair symbol.
+The map will default to a global view, or a view containing all map features from all items.
 Click to set the current view as the default view.
- * Go to current default view: The small black square with a black box around a dot.
+ * **Go to current default view**: The square with a black box around a dot.
 This option is only available after a default view has been set.
-Click to pan and zoom map to the selected view.
+Click to visualize the current setting.
- * Clear the default center and zoom level: The small white square with a black "X".
-Click to clear pan and zoom preferences and return to the initial global view.
+ * **Clear the default center and zoom level**: The square with a black "X".
+Click to return to the initial default view.

+You must save your default view using the in-map buttons, then save the page.

 ![closeup of the mapping buttons with labels added](../modules/modulesfiles/mappingBlockDefMapButtons.png)

 #### WMS overlays

- Add, edit, and delete [Web Map Service (WMS)](https://mapserver.org/ogc/wms_server.html){target=_blank} overlays.
+You can add, edit, and delete custom-chosen [Web Map Service (WMS)](https://mapserver.org/ogc/wms_server.html){target=_blank} overlays to your maps using these tools.

  * **Label**: Create a unique, descriptive label for the map overlay.
 This will be visible to visitors and should be used to differentiate between overlays.
- * **Base URL**: Add a URL to the WMS map.
+ * **Base URL**: Add a map overlay to the WMS map by URL.
  * **Layers**: Any layers you wish to use, separated by commas.
 This is a string or strings provided by the WMS host.
  * **Styles**: Any styles you wish to use, separated by commas.
 This is a string or strings provided by the WMS host.